QuarkChain/w3box/README.md

 ```

 #### Read file information
-Read the basic information of the file by the user.
-Get the file upload time, file name, file type, and file URL.
+The basic information of the file can be read by the user address, and the information includes upload time, name, type, and URL.
 ```
 function getAuthorFiles(address author)
     public view